 Remote Work and Agility: Can You Have Both?

 I recently hosted a seminar at MATRIX titled Successful Agility with the Modern Workforce, where participants expressed how challenging it is to foster good communication – a hallmark of agility – when their workforce is mostly remote and distributed.
+I'm presenting this same topic in a free webinar on March 26, which you can register for here.

 Many wondered, how can we build good working relationships and foster productive conversations when we are scattered among different locations, time zones, and cultures?
 Luckily, there are ways for organizations to adapt to remote work by balancing employee and organizational needs, but ultimately, they must decide how to strike that balance.